xtuml/bridgepoint/doc-bridgepoint/notes/5005_range/5005_range_ant.md

 ### 3. Background

+Ranges are fundamental contraints that are used to limit the extent of values that may be represented by a model element defined with the constrained type.
+A range is composed of a minimum and a maximum value.
+Ranges are most often applied to numeric (integer and real) types which is the case for this feature.

 ### 4. Requirements

 4.1 Range data shall be stored in the metamodel.
 4.2 A minimum setting shall be supported.
 4.3 A maximum setting shall be supported.
-4.4 User defined types (UDTs) based on integer and real shall be supported.
+4.4 Support ranges on User Defined Types (UDTs) based on integer and real only.

-optional additional requirements
-4.5 Enforce range constraints in Verifer.
+4.5 The ability to establish ranges shall be supplied by the editor user interface.
-4.6 Enforce range constraints in MC-3020.
+4.6 Range constraints shall be enforced in Verifer.
+4.7 Range constraints shall be enforced in MC-3020 generated code.

 ### 5. Analysis